mem-courses/discrete-mathmatics/homework/week1.typ

 	(d) $1$
 ]

+\

+*Fuzzy logic* is used in artificial intelligence.
+In fuzzy logic, a proposition has a truth value that is a number between 0 and 1, inclusive.
+A proposition with a truth value of 0 is false and one with a truth value of 1 is true.
+Truth values that are between 0 and 1 indicate varying degrees of truth.
+For instance, the truth value 0.8 can be assigned to the statement “Fred is happy,” because Fred is happy most of the time, and the truth value 0.4 can be assigned to the statement “John is happy,” because John is happy slightly less than half the time.
+Use these truth values to solve Exercises 49–51.

+#hw("50")[
+	The truth value of the conjunction of two propositions in fuzzy logic is the minimum of the truth values of the two propositions.
+What are the truth values of the statements

+	"Fred and John are happy" and "Neither Fred nor John is happy"?
+][
+	Let $x$ denotes the truth value of "Fred is happy", and $y$ denotes the truth value of "John is happy".
+So the statement "Fred and John are happy" can be represent as
+	$
+	x and y,
+	$
+	so its truth value is $min(x,y) = 0.4$.
+And the statement "Neither Fred nor John is happy" can be represent as
+	$
+	not x and not y,
+	$
+	so its truth value is $min(1-x,1-y) = 0.2$.
+]

+#hw("52")[
+	 Is the assertion "This statement is false" a proposition?
+][
+	Let's assume it is a proposition.
+If it holds true, then "this statement is false" is false.
+So this is a paradox and cannot be referred to as a proposition.
+]

 = 1.2 Application of Propositional Logic

 #hw("6")[
 	You can upgrade your operating system only if you have a 32-bit processor running at 1 GHz or faster, at least 1 GB RAM, and 16 GB free hard disk space, or a 64-bit processor running at 2 GHz or faster, at least 2 GB RAM, and at least 32 GB free hard disk space.

-	Express your answer in terms of $u$: “You can upgrade your operating system,” $b_32$: “You have a 32-bit processor,” $b_64$: “You have a 64-bit processor,” $g_1$: “Your processor runs at 1 GHz or faster,” $g_2$: “Your processor runs at 2 GHz or faster,” $r_1$: “Your processor has at least 1 GB RAM,” $r_2$: “Your processor has at least 2 GB RAM,” $h_16$: “You have at least 16 GB free hard disk space,” and $h_32$: “You have at least 32 GB free hard disk space.”
+	Express your answer in terms of $u$: "You can upgrade your operating system," $b_32$: "You have a 32-bit processor," $b_64$: "You have a 64-bit processor," $g_1$: "Your processor runs at 1 GHz or faster," $g_2$: "Your processor runs at 2 GHz or faster," $r_1$: "Your processor has at least 1 GB RAM," $r_2$: "Your processor has at least 2 GB RAM," $h_16$: "You have at least 16 GB free hard disk space," and $h_32$: "You have at least 32 GB free hard disk space."
 ][
 	The proposition can be expressed as follows:
 	$